The World Trade Organization: Historic Achievements at the 13th Ministerial Conference

 Ngozi Okonjo-Iweala, Director-General of the World Trade Organization, praised the progress achieved thanks to the contributions of members.
 She said: “Let us continue working to advance this reform and implement it during the year 2024.”

 The discussions regarding the mechanism for settling commercial disputes and restoring the Court of Appeal witnessed major disagreements among members, which caused the final statement to be postponed several times, with the aim of reaching a settlement on a number of outstanding issues.
 Despite the obstacles that faced the negotiations, the conference was able to reach a number of trade agreements and achieve some successes.
-A draft program for future work was also agreed upon after the Abu Dhabi meetings.
+A draft program for future work was also agreed upon following the Abu Dhabi meetings.

 The members adopted a ministerial resolution recognizing the progress made with the aim of establishing a full and good dispute settlement system available to all members in 2024.
 The ministers instructed officials to accelerate discussions, build on the progress already made, and work on unresolved issues.